Our Assessment System

 - 7-9 grades are reserved for high performers on any assessment, in line with the results the department typically produces.

-- With smaller cohorts, the sample size is too small to be reliable so we use norm referencing and external scrutiny from Federation consultants to support us in our judgement.
+- With smaller cohorts, the sample size is too small to be reliable so we use criteria referencing and external scrutiny to support us in our judgement.